Percocet Addiction Treatment and Rehab

 What Happens After Rehab?

 Rehab is an ongoing process and treatment should continue after formal rehab is complete.
 Treatment can continue by attending therapy, or group meetings for people living with addiction.
+Those who still require intensive care may decide to enroll in an intensive outpatient program or partial hospitalization program.

 How Rehab Improves Recovery